 I am the product of a small farm town on the Colorado-Kansas border and two hardworking parents that taught me the value of commitment and follow-through.
 From my father, a retired high school teacher and coach, I learned the value of education and working everyday to help others achieve their dreams.
 My mother, a retired hospital and hospice nurse taught me the lesson of providing care to those in need and even when you feel tired to find your sustenance and to keep going.

-My wife and I have been married for 14 years, and we’ve been blessed with two sons, ages nine and seven.
+My wife and I have been married for 18 years, and we’ve been blessed with two sons, ages thirteen and eleven.
 Both attend public school in Denver at the Rocky Mountain School of Expeditionary Learning.
 In our household, education and service are top priorities.
 My wife and I are dedicated to education and the positive impact it can have on individual lives and more broadly, an entire community.
 I’ve volunteered for the Denver Kids Mentoring Program and science education programs because every child should have the support and opportunity to succeed through education.

 Throughout my career, I’ve benefited from opportunities to improve through education.
 I earned my undergraduate degree in Engineering from Kansas State University, a Master of Science from MIT, and then a PhD in Economic Geography from Oxford University.
 I was a Research Fellow at the Oxford Institute for Energy Studies, and worked on solutions for bringing more renewable power to poor, rural areas of India.
 These experiences taught me the incredible value of education and instilled within me a conviction that all people should have an opportunity to pursue their passions regardless of their background.